 After this, the estate agent gives all the relevant details to your solicitor.
 Your solicitor may cost around €2,000-€3,500 depending on the part of the country you are in.
 Your solicitor will also calculate how much stamp duty is due and this will need to be paid to Revenue before the closing of the sale

-While you wait for your formal Letter of Offer from the mortgage provider, you’ll need to start thinking about life assurance and home insurance which our team can help you out with.
+While you wait for your formal Letter of Offer from the mortgage provider, you’ll need to start thinking about mortgage protection, life assurance and home insurance which our team can help you out with.

 Once you receive the letter of offer, your solicitor will sit down with you and go through it in detail to make sure you are comfortable with everything in the contract.
 Once signed, you’ll then physically hand over your deposit.
 Your solicitor then sends off the necessary paperwork in a process known as the ‘Exchange of Contracts’ and everything becomes official.
 Once your solicitor has completed all the necessary legal steps, they will get in touch with your Mortgage Master to arrange the payment of the remaining balance and to close the sale.
 Once that’s all completed, you’ll get the keys to your new place!
 At last!

 Does the thought of picking up the keys to your own place appeal to you?
 It couldn’t be easier to find out if you’re eligible for a mortgage.
-Simply call into your local EBS office for a chat with one of our friendly Mortgage Masters.
+All you need to do is get in touch with your local EBS office and we’ll arrange a chat with one of our mortgage masters.